datanav/docs/technical/hubspot-hubspot.rst

      - "integer"

-HubSpot Deal to Hubspot Deal
+HubSpot Deal to HubSpot Deal
 ----------------------------
-Before any synchronization can take place, a link between a HubSpot Deal and a Hubspot Deal must be established.
+Before any synchronization can take place, a link between a HubSpot Deal and a HubSpot Deal must be established.

-A HubSpot Deal will merge with a Hubspot Deal if one of the following property combinations match:
+A HubSpot Deal will merge with a HubSpot Deal if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - HubSpot Deal Property
-     - Hubspot Deal Property
+     - HubSpot Deal Property
    * - id
      - id

-Once a link between a HubSpot Deal and a Hubspot Deal is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Deal and a HubSpot Deal is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Deal and a Hubspot Deal:
+The following properties are synchronized between a HubSpot Deal and a HubSpot Deal:

 .. list-table::
    :header-rows: 1

    * - HubSpot Deal Property
-     - Hubspot Deal Property
+     - HubSpot Deal Property
-     - Hubspot Data Type
+     - HubSpot Data Type

-HubSpot Deal to Hubspot Dealcompanyassociation
+HubSpot Deal to HubSpot Dealcompanyassociation
 ----------------------------------------------
-Before any synchronization can take place, a link between a HubSpot Deal and a Hubspot Dealcompanyassociation must be established.
+Before any synchronization can take place, a link between a HubSpot Deal and a HubSpot Dealcompanyassociation must be established.

-A HubSpot Deal will merge with a Hubspot Dealcompanyassociation if one of the following property combinations match:
+A HubSpot Deal will merge with a HubSpot Dealcompanyassociation if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - HubSpot Deal Property
-     - Hubspot Dealcompanyassociation Property
+     - HubSpot Dealcompanyassociation Property
    * - id
      - id

-Once a link between a HubSpot Deal and a Hubspot Dealcompanyassociation is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Deal and a HubSpot Dealcompanyassociation is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Deal and a Hubspot Dealcompanyassociation:
+The following properties are synchronized between a HubSpot Deal and a HubSpot Dealcompanyassociation:

 .. list-table::
    :header-rows: 1

    * - HubSpot Deal Property
-     - Hubspot Dealcompanyassociation Property
+     - HubSpot Dealcompanyassociation Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - id
      - id
      - "string"